-Our Disaster Recovery-as-a-Service (DRaaS) powered by CloudSigma can be set up almost instantly, with only a few clicks via our online platform.
+“Our Disaster Recovery-as-a-Service (DRaaS) powered by CloudSigma can be set up almost instantly, with only a few clicks via our online platform.
 With this, companies can replicate crucial data to our cloud and switch them into production immediately should an untoward incident compromise their systems.”Niño R. Valmonte, Director for Marketing and Digital Innovation at IPC

 DRaaS is a model that takes advantage of cloud storage and backup services to ensure business continuity in the event of a disaster.
 Put simply, it involves creating an on-demand, cloud-based replica of the operational IT environment through virtualization.
 The initialization is quick and easy.
 When not used during disasters, the virtual infrastructure is synchronized for any changes.
 It is also tested periodically depending on the defined recovery point objective (RPO) — the maximum targeted period in which data might be lost due to incidents and disasters.

 “Small customers who could not afford DRaaS now can do.
 When users realise that the cloud is more stable than the deployment in their offices.
 They all start coming in.”Fred Rodi, Director @ DRFortress.

 Compared to traditional solutions that require complex set-ups and custom implementations, this new DRaaS feature allows CloudSigma and its data center partners to bring to market a comprehensive disaster recovery solution at a disruptively low price by using technology to automate the process and encourage self-configuration via the main webapp.

-Currently, our DRaaS solution is available in all CloudSigma locations.
+Our DRaaS solution is available in all CloudSigma locations.
 Those include Zurich and Geneva in Switzerland, as well as all of our US locations.
 The service is also available in Manila, the Philippines, where we have partnered with cloud services pioneer IPC; Honolulu, Hawaii with data center partner DRFortress; and Saudi Arabia with Virtual Vision.
-By the end of 2018, CloudSigma is going to introduce the service across all of our locations.